-- A step-down mechanism would be designed to reduce significantly the current over-supply of credits.
-The acceleration mechanism is a concept introduced by the California Air Resources Board via workshop to outline an indicator or series of indicators that can be calculated and could be used to determine if the carbon intensity reduction requirements of the program need to be accelerated because of the over-performance in the market. - ICF is also modeling Accelerated Decarbonization, High Cases.
-In these cases, ICF is considering additional strategies and/or policy changes that would lead to higher deployment of low carbon fuels and/or greater carbon intensity reductions over the course of the analysis.
-The assumptions in these cases reflect updated science and analysis, additional cost effective GHG reduction opportunities, and alignment with proposed federal policies.
+Lastly, ICF notes that the cases presented in this report do not include consideration of a step-down mechanism and an acceleration mechanism.
+A step-down mechanism would be designed to reduce significantly the current over-supply of credits.
+The acceleration mechanism is a concept introduced by the California Air Resources Board via workshop to outline an indicator or series of indicators that can be calculated and could be used to determine if the carbon intensity reduction requirements of the program need to be accelerated because of the over-performance in the market.
+These will be important mechanisms for the Low Carbon Fuel Standard to reduce the over-supply of credits in the near-term, while considering innovative ways to avoid the detrimental build-up of credits in the future.